PAIDNetwork/Protocol/README.md

 #### **Resolutions, courts and disputes**

-Each decision-making contract, depending on the template and the conditions set forth in them, to make resolutions, resolve disputes or the handling of imponderables that must be handled by hybrid or physical courts outside the scope of the contract but defined within it as a oracle to handle such disagreements between signature parties.
+Each decision-making contract, depending on the template and the conditions established therein, to make resolutions, resolve disputes or the handling of imponderables that must be processed by constituted courts, or an `Alternative Dispute Resolutions` (ADR) method, automated or semi -automated that allows quickly and decentralized to resolve disputes outside the scope of the contract but defined within it as an oracle to handle such disagreements between the signing parties.
 <br/>

-Additionally, Paid Smart Agreement, allows through Verifiable Credentials and executed the two-step authentication `Proof of Citizenship`, together with the preselected template at the time of establishing the contract between the parties, to validate and define as viable a jurisdiction for the resolution of controversies and / or disputes in the execution of said contract.
-Allowing that prior to the selection of the court or court to define for the handling of disputes, it can be verified that the signature parties have the legal quality to participate in said litigation, eg. such as nationality or legal residence in that region or country. , to which the selected court belongs.
+Additionally, Paid Smart Agreement, allows through Verifiable Credentials and to execute the authentication in two steps 'Proof of Citizenship', together with the pre-selected template at the time of establishing the contract between the parties, to validate and define as viable a jurisdiction for the resolution. of controversies and / or disputes in the execution of said contract.
+Allowing that prior to the selection of the court or ADR to be defined for the handling of disputes, it can be verified that the signing parties have the legal quality to participate in said litigation, eg. such as nationality or legal residence in that region or country, to which the selected court belongs or in the event of arbitration that is within the jurisdiction defined by this entity.
 <br/>

-Along with this PAID Smart Agreement proposed to offer a mapping or lookup system that allows offering signature parties, Courts or Arbitration Courts the most appropriate according to the type of pre-selected template and the result of the execution of the two-step verification. authentication `Proof of Citizenship`, facilitating its selection by users of the protocol <br/>
+Along with this PAID Smart Agreement proposed to offer a mapping or lookup system that allows offering signature parties, Courts or `Alternative Dispute Resolutions` (ADR) method the most appropriate according to the type of pre-selected template and the result of the execution of the two-step verification. authentication `Proof of Citizenship`, facilitating its selection by users of the protocol <br/>

 <!---  TODO
 > - Ejemplo del Smart Router, given a DID method/service eg court service